-- 4. Appeals and Hearings:
+4. Appeals and Hearings:

 - a.
 An appeals procedure may be initiated on behalf of a student by any interested party.
-Appeals must be filed with the high school assistant principal.
-The high school assistant principal will present all appeals at a hearing during the regular five-week meetings or, where he/she deems it appropriate, before the regular meetings.
+Appeals must be filed with the High School Assistant Principal.
+The High School Assistant Principal will present all appeals at a hearing during the regular five-week meeting or, where he/she deems it appropriate, before the regular meetings.

 - b.
-The Committee should be composed of:
+The committee should be comprised of:

 - 1. The High School Assistant Principal,

 - 2. The Athletic Director,

 - 3. The S.O.
 Advisor,

-- 4. A representative of the Student Organization, and
+- 4. A representative of the S.O., and,

 - 5. One teacher representative from one of the following areas:

 - a.
 Music/Art

 - b.
 Clubs

 - c.
 Athletics

 - c.
-Weekly Progress Report: While on probation, the student must turn in an official weekly progress report form properly completed by the teachers of the subjects failed and signed by his/her parents.
-The form must be submitted to the High School Assistant Principal every Friday for five weeks, progress will be evaluated and a determination will be made on his/her status.
+Weekly Progress Reports: While on probation, the student must turn in an official Weekly Progress Report form properly completed by the teachers of the subjects failed and signed by his/her parents.
+The form must be submitted to the Assistant Principal every Friday for five weeks, progress will be evaluated and a determination made on his/her status.
 If satisfactory progress is demonstrated in provision 2b.
 (1), (2), (3), the student will be taken off probation.
-If unsatisfactory progress is demonstrated, he/she will declared "ineligible" for the remaining five weeks of the marking period.
+If unsatisfactory progress is demonstrated, he/she will be declared "ineligible" for the remaining five weeks of the marking period.
 For probationary students involved in an activity that concludes within five weeks from the start of probation, progress reports will be evaluated weekly.

-- d.
-Ineligibility: If a student fails three or more subjects, he/she will be declared "ineligible" for the following five week period or longer, until he/she demonstrates significant improvement in overall academic performance.
-A letter will be sent home to his/her parent detailing this policy and the student's responsibilities.
+- a.
+Ineligibility: If a student fails three or more subjects, he/she will be declared "ineligible" for the following five-week period or longer, until he/she demonstrates significant improvement in

+overall academic performance.
+A letter will be sent home to his/her parents detailing this policy and the student's responsibilities.
 If a student is declared "ineligible" he/she will not be permitted to participate in any extracurricular activities.
 To be reinstated, he/she must fulfill all the requirements stated above for the "probationary" student.